Hirenht40/live-class-project-01/README.md

-# Hey Welcome Buddy 👋
+# Hi there 👋

-This is Rohit Madeshiya.
+I am Hirenkumar Trivedi.
 Passionate to become a Full Stack Developer.

-## Project Name : **Street Style Landing Page !**
+## Project Name : **Portfolio Page !**

-In this project i have created a Street Style landing page from scratch.
-And i have learnt a lot of things like how to use flex and how css makes life easier , we can manipulate the things in Html with the help of CSS without touching HTML file in terms of positing and direction not in terms of DOM manipulation😅 and i have also learnt about positions mainly in this project.
+This is simple portfolio page, it is a part of Javascript web development bootcamp, Created this page with HTML and CSS.

 </br>